1999AZZAR/frea/alias.md

     ```

     This will reload your bash profile, and you should now be able to use the `frea` command to execute the script.

-    When you type `frea` in your terminal, it will execute the script `run_assist.sh`, which performs the actions you described.
+    When you type `frea` in your terminal, it will execute the script `frea`, which performs the actions you described.